Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Model and its analysis

 The particle arrives at the screen at the time $ \tau + \tau' $.
 Then the state of the whole system becomes

-Here we put $ \hat{U}(\tau') e^{-ik\hat{q} / \hbar} \hat{S}_{\alpha} \hat{U}(\tau) | \psi \ket = | \psi_{\alpha} \ket $.
+Here we put $ \hat{U}(\tau') e^{-ik\hat{q} / \hbar} \hat{S}_{1} \hat{U}(\tau) | \phi \ket = | \phi_{1} \ket $, $ \hat{U}(\tau') e^{ ik\hat{q} / \hbar} \hat{S}_{2} \hat{U}(\tau) | \phi \ket = | \phi_{2} \ket $.
 Then the probability for finding the particle at the position $ q $ on the screen is proportional to

-The last term describes an interference of the two waves $ \psi_1 (q) = \bra q | \psi_1 \ket $ and $ \psi_2 (q) = \bra q | \psi_1 \ket $.
+The last term describes an interference of the two waves $ \phi_1 (q) = \bra q | \phi_1 \ket $ and $ \phi_2 (q) = \bra q | \phi_1 \ket $.
 The nonnegative real number $ {\mathscr V} $ and the phase $ e^{i \alpha} $ are defined by

 The contrast of the interference fringe is proportional to $ {\mathscr V} $, which is called the visibility of the interference and takes its value in the range $ 0 \le {\mathscr V} \le 1 $.
-The wave function of the movable wall is denoted as $ \xi(Q) = \bra Q | \xi \ket $ and its Fourier transform is
+The wavefunction of the movable wall is denoted as $ \xi(Q) = \bra Q | \xi \ket $ and its Fourier transform is